nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_1/Lesson_1/readme.md

 The Ethos of Open Science is a broad term that encompasses the moral and ethical attitudes held by individuals and institutions about practicing ‘open’ science.
 There is an ethical element to sharing both new knowledge and the processes used to obtain said knowledge.
 It is important to note that there is no one be-all way of practicing or conducting open science.

 Diverse practices, assumptions, and goals are just part of the complexity of open science.
 There are also divergent moral principles that guide open science communities.
-Such principles are captured in “codes of conduct”.
+Such principles are captured in "codes of conduct".
 A code of conduct is a community governance mechanism that outlines the principles and practices expected of a given research community’s members, as well as the process for investigating and reprimanding those in violation of the code.

 In a sense, a code of conduct constitutes the moral backbone of a research community.
 However, as with the numerous schools of thought, there are similarly many codes of conduct.
 In other words, there is no one set of universal principles that all open science practitioners abide by.
 For example, consider how [OLS](https://openlifesci.org/code-of-conduct),  [INOSC](https://osf.io/6gsye), [allea](https://allea.org/portfolio-item/the-european-code-of-conduct-for-research-integrity-2/), [AGU](https://www.agu.org/Plan-for-a-Meeting/AGUMeetings/Meetings-Resources/Meetings-code-of-conduct) and [Ethical Source](https://ethicalsource.dev/community-code-of-conduct/) all have different codes of conducts and guiding principles.